Rlocmelis/SillyWillyHomework/README.md

 # SillyWillyHomework O.O

 # The Task was implemented using an InMemory database so there's no extra steps needed to run
+# The Project was created using .Net 7

 ## Challenge